My rating: 4 of 5 stars

 By midmorning eight of the horses stood tied and the other eight were wilder than deer, scattering along the fence and bunching and running in a rising sea of dust as the day warmed, coming to reckon slowly with the remorselessness of this rendering of their fluid and collective selves into that condition of separate and helpless paralysis which seemed to be among them like a creeping plague.
 The entire complement of vaqueros had come from the bunkhouse to watch and by noon all sixteen of the mestenos were standing about in the potrero sidehobbled to their own hackamores and faced about in every direction and all communion among them broken.
 They looked like animals trussed up by children for fun and they stood waiting for they knew not what with the voice of the breaker still running in their brains like the voice of some god come to inhabit them.

-His own speech to one prize horse casts him as precisely the master of sex and lineage and women that Rocha, who has him expelled, will prove to be:
+His speech to one prize horse casts him as precisely the master of sex and lineage and women that Rocha, who has him expelled, will prove to be:

 He’d ride sometimes clear to the upper end of the laguna before the horse would even stop trembling and he spoke constantly to it in Spanish in phrases almost biblical repeating again and again the strictures of a yet untabled law.
 Soy comandante de las yeguas, he would say, yo y yo solo.
 Sin la caridad de estas manos no tengas nada.
 Ni comida ni agua ni hijos.
 Soy yo que traigo las yeguas de las montanas, las yeguas jovenes, las yeguas salvajes y ardientes.

 In the Spanish dialogue, Cole as lawgiver proclaims himself commander of the mares, and threatens the horse that if he does not obey, Cole will not give him food, water, or children.
 He treats the horses the way Alejandra’s father and great aunt will treat him.
 Nature and culture—which are not distinct in McCarthy—are alike places of violence, oppression, and exploitation.
-We are not far from Blood Meridian here, nor are we in this remarkable if incidental passage wherein nature as demented gardener (indicated by the word “espaliered”) crucifies birds on cacti:
+We are not far from Blood Meridian here, nor are we in this remarkable if incidental passage where nature as demented gardener (indicated by the word “espaliered”) crucifies birds on cacti:

 Bye and bye they passed a stand of roadside cholla against which small birds had been driven by the storm and there impaled.
 Gray nameless birds espaliered in attitudes of stillborn flight or hanging loosely in their feathers.
 Some of them were still alive and they twisted on their spines as the horses passed and raised their heads and cried out but the horsemen rode on.